BCDA-APS/bits-training/tutorial/04_ipython_execution.md

 ## Modifying your instrument
 ### Your iconfig file

 Go inside your iconfig.yaml file, located in the configs folder of your instrument.
-Play around with the values and see what happens
+Play around with the values and see what happens to your ipython session
 ```yaml
 # Configuration for the Bluesky instrument package.